1,000+ Opportunities

 Exporting Programs & Services, Investment, Reshoring Accessibility ․ Kansas economic development Ideal Newsletter (Required) Kansas Department of Commerce Office of Rural Prosperity Office of Broadband Development Company/Organization (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce

-Based on current listing details, eligibility includes: Kansas-based organizations; program creates opportunities to increase student success and foster creative thinking through arts integration.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kansas-based organizations; program creates opportunities to increase student success and foster creative thinking through arts integration.
+Confirm the full requirements in the official notice before applying.